Program: Hoshino, Yuki | Sound: Niikura, Kouji | Screenplay: Suda, Goichi

-Mika’s condominium might be foreshadowing her ultimate fate of being a living sacrifice, much like the Hinashiro maidens of old by which she was nearly imprisoned.
+Mika’s condominium might be foreshadowing her ultimate fate of being a living sacrifice for the amusement of the gods, much like the Hinashiro maidens of old by which she was nearly imprisoned.
 It might also be hinting at the technocratic powers asserting their dominance over a once traditional Japan, represented by the town’s renovation.

 Mika arrives home, but she passes out from exhaustion before being able to eat dinner with her family.
 In the middle of the night, she is awoken by a phone call from what is implied to be a lover, who invites her to the park in order to discuss something important.
 We can infer from his tone and choice of words that he is quite a manipulative person, playing to Mika’s ego in order to convince her.

 As she is walking under the full moon to go meet her boyfriend Sumio, Mika’s path crosses with that of Ryo.
 Mika regards Ryo with suspicion, while Ryo comments on how much Mika resembles his sister Kyoko.
 Mika then shows her affection and fascination towards Sumio, who silently stares at her with a blank expression.